-First election date Last election date Next re-election date Anouck Ansermoz Chairperson May 2009 June 2020 May 2021 Stephen Grey Member May 2002 June 2020 May 2021
+First election date Last election date Next re-election date Anouck Ansermoz Chairperson May 2009 May 2021 May 2022 Stephen Grey Member May 2002 May 2021 May 2022

-The former Chairman of the Board of Directors of Perfect Holding, Mr. Jean-Claude Roch, passed away on May 23, 2020.
-The Board of Directors decided that Mr. Roch's functions as CFO of the Company would be taken over ad interim by Mrs. Anouck Ansermoz, member of the Board of Directors, while the CEO position (also held by Mr. Roch) would initially remain vacant.
+As a result of the sudden passing of the former Chairman of the Board of Directors of Perfect Holding, Mr. Jean-Claude Roch, on May 23, 2020, the Board of Directors decided that Mr. Roch's functions as CFO of the Company would be taken over ad interim by Mrs. Anouck Ansermoz, member of the Board of Directors, while the CEO position (also held by Mr. Roch) would initially remain vacant.
 The Board of Directors also decided to propose to the shareholders of the Company to appoint Mrs. Anouck Ansermoz as new chairperson of the Board at the shareholders' meeting of June 26, 2020, and this election was approved.

 Anouck Ansermoz, Swiss, holds a master in economics and management from HEC in Lausanne and became a Swiss Certified Public Accountant in 2001.
-She has worked in the fields of audit and consolidation with STG-Coopers & Lybrand, Sicpa SA and Tetra Laval Finance, prior to joining the Perfect Group in 2002.
+She has worked in the fields of audit and consolidation with STG-Coopers & Lybrand, Sicpa SA and Tetra Laval Finance, prior to joining the Perfect Holding Group in 2002.
 Since 2012, she is working as a partner at CapFinance, a finance and management consulting company.
-Previously acting as Chief Financial Officer of the Perfect Group, she had, since June 2012, been acting as a non-executive member of the Board of Directors and as an external consultant to the Company.
-Since June 2020, she has taken over the functions of the CFO of the Company - as an external consultant - and she was also appointed as new chairperson of the Board of Directors at the shareholders' meeting of June 26, 2020.
+Previously acting as Chief Financial Officer of the Perfect Holding Group, she had, since June 2012, been acting as a non-executive member of the Board of Directors and as an external consultant to the Company.
+Since June 2020, she has taken over the functions of the CFO of the Company - as an external consultant - and she was also appointed as new chair-person of the Board of Directors at the shareholders' meeting of June 26, 2020.

 Stephen Grey, Swiss, after an education in architecture, has extensive experience in Switzerland and abroad in the areas of manufacture and distribution of capital goods and in the financial and service sectors.
 Mr. Grey has also been particularly active as a turnaround manager of companies and groups in difficult financial and/or business situations in multiple industries.
-Mr. Stephen Grey was previously acting as Chief Executive Officer of the Perfect Group and is now acting as a non-executive member of the Board of Directors.
+Mr. Stephen Grey was previously acting as Chief Executive Officer of the Perfect Holding Group and is now acting as a non-executive member of the Board of Directors.